minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-towels-in-the-box.md

 ### Variation 4

-I put some treats on the bottom of the box and then I fold the towel and put it into the box.
+I put some treats on the bottom of the box and then I folded the towel and put it into the box.
 It took Miki about a minute to find all the treats.

 [![](https://lh3.googleusercontent.com/I2kD_7Q7WrTKANvUhZK__rBEglS0u1LU-HSZL0zZ94A=w1489-h989-no)](https://lh3.googleusercontent.com/I2kD_7Q7WrTKANvUhZK__rBEglS0u1LU-HSZL0zZ94A=w1489-h989-no)